sanity-io/sanity-astro/packages/sanity-astro/README.md

 ## Presenting images

-Sanity comes with [a native asset pipeline for your images and files][https://www.sanity.io/docs/image-urls].
+Sanity comes with [a native asset pipeline for your images and files][image-urls].
 It has on-demand transforms, automatic optimization for browsers that supports webp, and serves images from a global CDN network.
 When you upload images to Sanity, it will also automatically analyze the image and add [a metadata document][image-document] with information like dimensions, color palette, generate blurhash, and LQIP strings.

 We recommend using [@sanity/image-url](https://www.sanity.io/docs/image-url) to help you generate URLs for presenting Sanity images in your Astro app.
 See an example of this in [apps/example/src/components/SanityImage.astro](https://github.com/sanity-io/sanity-astro/blob/main/apps/example/src/components/SanityImage.astro)

-You can also check out community-contributed integrations like [astro-sanity-picture][astro-sanity-picture].
+You can also use community-contributed integrations like [astro-sanity-picture][astro-sanity-picture] to integrate images from Sanity into your website.

 ### Resources